Short Throw Projectors

-A short throw projector allows users to create big pictures in tight spaces, without concerns about shadows obstructing the image or light shining in the presenter's face.
+Short throw and ultra short throw projectors allow users to create big pictures in tight spaces, without concerns about shadows obstructing the image or light shining in the presenter's face.

-Short throw projectors are commonly used in environments like these:
+Short and ultra short throw projectors are commonly used in:

 QuickTip: Projectors with quieter fans are desirable when using a projector in a smaller space.